The Best Wildlife Experience in Every Province

-The Atlantic puffin is a sweet-looking, elusive black-and-white bird with an orange beak and legs.
-Spending whole seasons on the cold, open waters of the North Atlantic, they return in May and stay for the summer to nest on sea cliffs in Quebec, Iceland and the Faroe Islands.
+The Atlantic puffin is an elusive, sweet-looking black-and-white bird with an orange beak and legs.
+Spending entire seasons on the cold, open waters of the North Atlantic, they return in May and stay for the summer to nest on sea cliffs in Quebec, Iceland and the Faroe Islands.
 You can find them by the thousands off the shores of Newfoundland’s Avalon Peninsula.
 From Bay Bulls, a small fishing village just south of St. John’s, cruise on a guided tour into the four islands that comprise the Witless Bay Ecological Reserve where, in the spring and summer, some 260,000 puffins come to nest.
 You’ll also find more than half a million storm petrels, birds that spend most of their lives swirling in the air, plus, some humpback whales and, in the spring, massive icebergs, majestic and white, headed south.

-Learn about the Newfoundland pony, the province’s only heritage animal.
+Discover the fascinating story of the Newfoundland pony— the province’s only designated heritage animal.

 Sable Island National Park and Reserve is home to a constantly shifting, misty and mystical 45-kilometre crescent-shaped sandbar.
 Sitting about 175 kilometres off Nova Scotia’s mainland coast, explorers to the New World commonly spotted Sable’s sands and rightfully feared the surrounding currents—these waters are now home to some 350 shipwrecks.
 Today, visitors can safely visit the national park, however, and visit its most famous residents: 500 wild horses, descendants of those seized by the British during the Acadian expulsion in the 1700s.
 The horses have thrived on the sandbar by drinking from freshwater ponds, digging into groundwater with their hooves and eating beach grass.
 Encountering them is a strange and beautiful sight—perfect for a place like Sable.